Louisvdw/dbus-serialbattery/docs/docs/troubleshooting/faq.md

 ## Why is the battery current inverted?
 Some Daly BMS send the current as inverted value.
 This can be correted by setting `INVERT_CURRENT_MEASUREMENT` to `-1`.

+## What can I do, if the BMS communication is unstable?
+Most unstable communications are due to cabeling.
+Please check your cables again and make sure that all solder points are making good connection.

 ## Fix white screen after install
 Normally this will happen if you were on an older firmware for your GX.